 In 2017 I established the Learning Programme for Whitstable Biennale (now under the umbrella organisation Cement Fields) and have since supported long-term artist led projects in schools and a community centre in north Kent.
 Whilst there I worked with artists such as Ania Bas, Jasleen Kaur and Webb Ellis on long term and embedded learning projects, as well as many others as part of the festival.

 Since 2020, I am the Into The Wild Artist Facilitator for Chisenhale Studios.
 Into The Wild is a free programme for artists starting out in their careers to explore different models to work together and develop their working practices.
+In 2021 I started working for new grant giving charity Grand Plan, working with them to design a more equitable and easily accessible way of applying for support.

 My practice is rooted in the politics of collaboration, and all my work intends to reshape the structures by which people make and access art.
 I am an experienced project manager, fundraiser and facilitator.
 I am currently supporting artists with different access needs to plan their works, write their funding bids and produce their projects.